theolivenbaum/resin/README.md

 # Sir.Resin

-This is a [search engine](https://didyougogo.com) and language model framework.
+This is a search engine and language model framework.
 Its graph (data structure) API that let you project a language model onto a search tree.

 It supports 64-bit wide vectors that may represent words, phrases, documents, topics, topics of topics or anything else really.
-What can't you represent in a 64-bit vector space?

 Built-in capabilities include interfacing with your language model through natural language, or by using a structured, boolean query language that supports AND, OR, NOT and (nested (scope)).